ethel-dev/pi5-smart-home/README.md

       - Vilros Raspberry Pi 5 Active Cooler with acrylic top and bottom plates
       - Argon 27W USB-C GaN Raspberry Pi 5 power supply
       - Raspberry Pi DAC Pro
-    - See the [associated guide](RASPBERRY-PI.md) for general usage information in this application.
+    - See the [associated guide](RASPBERRY-PI.md) for information on the general usage of the Raspberry Pi 5 in this project.
   - **Apple HomePod Mini** (~$100)
     - For better or for worse, I am an Apple ecosystem user™ and I wanted my smart home to be as functional as possible using HomeKit and Apple services.
 I tolerate and even enjoy HomeKit and there is really no other way to get a good HomeKit experience than buying an Apple Smart Home Hub.
 This is totally optional but I will include some information on it throughout these guides.
   - **TP-Link Tapo RGBW Matter-Compatible Smart Light Bulbs *(6pc)*** (~$15/2pc)